Bekalah/cathedral/DEVELOPMENT_GUIDE.md

 - [ ] Is the design CPTSD-safe and mystically accurate?
 - [ ] Have I tested builds and deployment?
 - [ ] Does art follow visionary standards with sacred geometry?
 - [ ] Is Azure AI integrated for enhancements?
+(Optional for Codex 144:99)
 - [ ] Are tarot elements consistent across apps?

 ---